laryziinha/forge-scryfall-scrapper/README.md

 This project is released under the MIT License.
 See the `LICENSE` file for details.

-This project downloads images from Scryfall for personal, non-commercial use.
+<p>This project downloads images from Scryfall for personal, non-commercial use.</p>
 All card images are © Wizards of the Coast.

 ---